turingschool/front-end-curriculum/lessons/electron-multiple-windows.md

 ## Setting the Tile of the Window When a File is opened

-If I look at any of the windows in my editor right now, I can see what is opened.
+If I look at any of the windows in my editor right now, I can't see what is opened.

-I can see that in my poor application.
 Let's see if we can fix that.

 ```js
 const openFile = exports.openFile = (targetWindow) => {